l-aldarondo/Sports-Predictions/README.md

 ## Machine Learning Model

 ### Preliminary data preprocessing

 * Missing or null values were checked pre-database creation-none found.

-* Import from PostgreSQL and read into data frame.
+* Import from PostgreSQL and read into the data frame.

 * Missing or null values were checked within each ML code, post-database import -none found.

-* Column’s ‘Season’ and ‘Name’ assigned to separate data frame for later use.
+* Column’s ‘Season’ and ‘Name’ assigned to separate data frames for later use.

-* Columns of no value dropped from data frame.
+* Columns of no value dropped from the data frame.

 * Columns determined from feature exploration - not needed columns were dropped.

-* Feature names were set as variable for later use.
+* Feature names were set as variables for later use.

 * Data set split into train/test sets.

 * Data scaled to normalize.

 * Checked that all values were numerical using "X.describe()".

 * Encoding was not used as all value-added data is numerical

 ### Data Processing